jonluca/Anubis/ISSUE_TEMPLATE.md

 * Full stack trace if crash or installation error
 * Machine details (OS, build number, distro, etc.)

+Also, please assign @jonluca to all issues at first.

 Please replace this line with a brief summary of your issue.

 ### Features: